-- If a send operation is taking a long time, the QR code screen will change to a send in progress message.
-To stop the send operation while this message is displayed, press [MENU]. - Turning off the camera during an ongoing send operation will cause the operation to stop. - An error message will appear on the camera's monitor screen if a send operation is not successful for some reason. - 6.
-Using the smartphone with which the snapshots are to be shared, read the QR code from the camera's monitor screen. - Your smartphone must have a QR code reader function in order to read the QR code. - Use smartphone to access the URL produced by reading the QR code.
+- A QR code will appear on the camera monitor screen when image send to the smartphone starts. - If a send operation is taking a long time, the QR code screen will change to a send in progress message.
+To stop the send operation while this message is displayed, press [MENU]. - An error message will appear on the camera's monitor screen if a send operation is not successful for some reason. - A confirmation message will appear on the monitor screen if you try to turn off the camera while the QR code screen is displayed.
+Do not turn off power until the send operation is complete.

+- 6. Using the smartphone with which the snapshots are to be shared, read the QR code from the camera's monitor screen. - Your smartphone must have a QR code reader function in order to read the QR code.

+7. Use smartphone to access the URL produced by reading the QR code.
 This will display the snapshots that were uploaded when the QR code was created.